openstack/openstack-manuals/tools/README-USE-openstack-doc-tools.txt

-With the exception of the autogenerate-config-flagmappings directory, the tools directory has been moved to a separate repository
+With the exception of the autogenerate-config-flagmappings and www-generator directories, the tools directory has been moved to a separate repository openstack-doc-tools:
-openstack-doc-tools:

 https://github.com/openstack/openstack-doc-tools